The smallest thing in Go: iota, enums, and magic constants

 // Output:

 Want to learn more?
-Check out my book introducing Go to beginners, For the Love of Go.
+Check out my book introducing Go to beginners, The Deeper Love of Go.